 When it comes to decluttering and living simply, our electronic devices don’t often come to mind first.
-But today I’m talking all about digital minimalism and 10 ways to organize our devices!
+But today I’m talking all about digital minimalism and 10 ways to organize our devices, something that can prove to be more useful than you’d think.

 I sometimes think about how funny it is that we kind of have two worlds today: our physical lives, and our digital lives.
 Technology is a strange thing.
 And I’ve always loved it.